uvicpraxis/uvicpraxis.github.io/gpms.md

 Both publishers and distributors may be included in this field.

-Use MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition’s official website, title screen, and/or credits sequence to confirm the publisher(s) and distributor(s).
+Use MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website, title screen, and/or credits sequence to confirm the publisher(s) and distributor(s).

 *text input field*